Claualvarez/ECCB2020/Conservation_and_covariation.md

   ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/MATRAS_output_C.png)

-**4. Download and examine the *trimmed* [fasta file format](https://github.com/Claualvarez/ECCB2020/blob/master/Files/hemerythrin_rep_seqs.matras.trimmed.fa) of the multiple sequence alignment that we calculated using matras.**
+**4. Download and examine the [fasta file format](https://github.com/Claualvarez/ECCB2020/blob/master/Files/hemerythrin_rep_seqs.matras.trimmed.fa) of the multiple sequence alignment that we calculated using matras.**

 **What can we do with this structue-based multiple sequence alignment?**

 - Search homologous sequences in [hhblits](https://toolkit.tuebingen.mpg.de/jobs/hemerythrin).
 - Seed and refine a multiple sequence alignment using, for example, [mafft add](https://mafft.cbrc.jp/alignment/server/add.html)
   - Use this refined MSA to calculate a phylogeny.